trexaiimae/Cypress-Demo/README.md

 ## Demo Workflow

-This demo showcases my automated **Cypress** test script for an e-commerce application:
+This demo showcases my automated **Cypress_JavaScript** test script for an e-commerce application:

 **Add products dynamically to the cart**